-Writing Center: The Writing Center is a faculty-led staff of tutors from disciplines across the university, are available to support students at all stages of the writing process.
-Homer Babbidge Library, Level 1, Room 108; Phone: 860-486-4387; email@example.com.
+Writing Center: The Writing Center is a faculty-led staff of tutors from disciplines across the university available to support students at all stages of the writing process.
+Homer Babbidge Library, Level 1, Room 108; Phone: 860-486-4387; firstname.lastname@example.org.

 The Family Educational Rights and Privacy Act of 1974, as amended, protects the privacy of educational records, establishes the students’ rights to inspect their educational records, provides guidelines for correcting inaccurate or misleading data through informal and formal hearings, and permits students to file complaints with the Family Policy Compliance Office of the U.S. Department of Education concerning alleged failures of the institution to comply with this Act.
 In compliance with this Act, the University of Connecticut publishes detailed FERPA information online and sends notification to students via e-mail.

 The Student Right to Know Act of 1990 requires each institution to make available the graduation rates, within six years, of entering freshmen classes.
-For the University of Connecticut Fall 2009 entering freshmen, the graduation rates by the summer of 2015 were: entered at Storrs is 83%; entered at a regional campus 56%.
+For students who entered the University of Connecticut as freshmen in Fall 2010, the graduation rate by the summer of 2015 was 82% for those who entered at Storrs, and 58% for those who entered at a regional campus.
 Non-graduates may have completed degrees at other institutions.

 Students needing certification of enrollment or academic status for loan deferments, job procurement, scholarships, insurance, international student I.D. cards, licensing exams, admission to graduate school or other purposes may obtain the necessary documentation from the Office of the Registrar or through the use of the Student Administration System via the internet.